 About Tooth Extraction

 Most teeth are extracted quickly and relatively painlessly with an elevator tool to remove the tooth, but shattered, decayed, or deformed teeth may need surgical removal.
-Regardless of if it’s a quick extraction or a surgical procedure, the result is an open wound where the tooth used to sit.
+Regardless of whether it’s a quick extraction or a surgical procedure, the result is an open wound where the tooth used to sit.
 Once it’s done, the dentist will pack it with gauze.

 Above all else, the most important part of healing a tooth extraction is to avoid smoking or drinking from a straw or any sucking maneuver.
 The reason is that the suction from a straw or smoking can dislodge the blood clot in the wound and cause a dry socket, which is extremely painful and delays healing.
 Other things to avoid are eating solid foods and anything too hot or cold, which can either get stuck in the wound or cause pain from the extreme temperature.

-What about Coffee After A Tooth Extraction?
+What About Coffee After A Tooth Extraction?

 So, what does this mean for coffee drinkers that need a tooth extracted?
 Like we said above, coffee itself isn’t an issue, and you can still enjoy your morning brew.
 However, you’ll have to make some adjustments in order to prevent pain and, more importantly, dry sockets.